Sitefinity/SystranMTConnector/README.md

 # Progress.Sitefinity.Translations.SystranMachineTranslationConnector

-### The version of Sitefinity that supports this sample is v11.0.
+### Latest supported version: Sitefinity CMS 12.1.7100.0

 When working with the Sitefinity CMS *Translation* module, you can benefit from a number of translation connectors that you use out-of-the-box with minimum setup.
 You can, however, implement your own translation connector with custom logic to serve your requirements.